 New Adventures is an iconic and ground-breaking British dance-theatre company, famous for telling stories with a unique theatrical twist.
-For over 30 years Matthew Bourne and New Adventures have delighted, inspired and nurtured people of all ages and backgrounds: audiences, artists and the next generation.
+Since 1986, Matthew Bourne and New Adventures have delighted, inspired and nurtured people of all ages and backgrounds: audiences, artists and the next generation.
 We create world class productions and engaging projects, reaching thousands worldwide every year.

 Under Matthew Bourne’s inspired leadership, knighted in the 2016 New Years’ Honours List for services to Dance, the Company has won the Manchester Evening News Dance Award four times and been given a Special Theatre Managers Association (TMA) award for its commitment to national touring and audience development.
 In 2015 Matthew Bourne received a special UK Theatre Award for Outstanding Contribution to British Theatre and in 2015 the Company also won the Stef Stefanou Outstanding Company Award at the National Dance Awards.
 In 2017 New Adventures won The Stage International Award in recognition of taking Sleeping Beauty to audiences across Asia in 2016, accompanied by an extensive workshop and masterclass programme.

 New Adventures has received numerous international awards and 12 Olivier Award nominations, including six wins.

-Since 1986 Matthew Bourne has created 12 full-length productions and a triple bill of short works.
+Since 1986 Matthew Bourne has created 13 full-length productions and a triple bill of short works.
 In 2016 Bourne created his award-winning production of The Red Shoes, based on the film by Michael Powell and Emeric Pressburger and the Hans Christian Andersen fairytale, with music by Bernard Hermann.
 It quickly became the company’s fastest selling tour in history and won two Olivier Awards as well as five international award nominations for its USA tour.
-The show returns for its first revival in 2019 as well as the company premiering its 12th full-length production, Romeo and Juliet.